cdktf/cdktf-provider-cloudflare/docs/zoneHold.csharp.md

 - *Type:* object

-Whether to extend to block any subdomain of the given zone.
+If `true`, the zone hold will extend to block any subdomain of the given zone, as well as SSL4SaaS Custom Hostnames.

+For example, a zone hold on a zone with the hostname 'example.com' and include_subdomains=true will block 'example.com', 'staging.example.com', 'api.staging.example.com', etc.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zone_hold#include_subdomains ZoneHold#include_subdomains}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zone_hold#include_subdomains ZoneHold#include_subdomains}

 ---